Brett Moffitt: 2016–present

-Despite not leading a lap and finishing second in June's 2019 M&M's 200 at Iowa, Moffitt was declared the winner after unofficial winner Ross Chastain's truck failed post race inspection, thus making Moffitt the declared winner.
+Despite not leading a lap and finishing second in June's 2019 M&M's 200 at Iowa, Moffitt was declared the winner after unofficial winner Ross Chastain's truck failed post-race inspection, thus making Moffitt the declared winner.
 Moffitt became the first winner to achieve a win like this in any of the Top 3 series since Dale Jarrett was disqualified from a Busch Series victory in 1995.
 Moffitt also became the first race winner in any NASCAR series to achieve a victory in this way since NASCAR Whelen Euro Series driver Lucas Lasserre was awarded the victory at the second Elite 1 race at Franciacorta in 2018 after initial race winner Alon Day was disqualified for failing post-race inspection.
 Moffitt scored the first playoff win at Bristol.
 He then scored off a very dominant victory at Canadian Tire Motorsport Park in Canada, in which he led all but 19 laps of the race, holding off Alex Tagliani for the win.
 He qualified for the Truck Series Championship Round, where he finished third.

-In 2020, Moffitt joined Our Motorsports for what was intended to be a four-race Xfinity schedule, but he eventually drove full-time except Bristol, which Patrick Emerling drove, Homestead R2, where he was scheduled to drive but replaced by JA Junior Avila, and Road America and Daytona RC, which were run by road course ringer Andy Lally.
+In 2020, Moffitt joined Our Motorsports for what was intended to be a four-race Xfinity schedule, but he eventually drove full-time except Bristol, which Patrick Emerling drove, Homestead R2, where he was scheduled to drive but replaced by Jairo Avila Jr., and Road America and Daytona RC, which were run by road course ringer Andy Lally.
 In the Truck Series, Moffitt did not win a race until the playoff event at Kansas, where he held off GMS Racing teammate Zane Smith to clinch a spot in the final round.
 Moffitt led much of the championship race at Phoenix, but elected to stay out after a caution with two laps remaining, resulting in him falling back on the final restart as he finished tenth and third in the standings.

 Moffitt left GMS after 2020 and joined Niece Motorsports for the 2021 Truck Series season.
 He also returned to Our and the Xfinity Series on a full-time basis in 2021, though he declared for Truck points.
-On April 22, with him being 15th in the Truck standings while seeing improvements at Our, Moffitt switched to Xfinity points.
-Despite the switch, he joined AM Racing for the Truck race at Knoxville in July.
+On April 22, with him being fifteenth in the Truck standings while seeing improvements at Our, Moffitt switched to Xfinity points.
+Despite the switch, he joined AM Racing for the Truck race at Knoxville in July, finishing 38th after flipping onto his side down the frontstretch.